chibicode/AIND-Planning/heuristic_analysis.md

 #### Compare and contrast heuristic search result metrics using A* with the "ignore preconditions" and "level-sum" heuristics for Problems 1, 2, and 3.

 - **A* Ignore Preconditions Heuristic:**
-  - **Optimality:** Finds an optimal solution, because A* with an admissible heuristic is guaranteed to find the shortest path.
+  - **Optimality:** Finds an optimal solution, because A* with an admissible heuristic is guaranteed to find the shortest path. (from the Udacity video lectures on search)
   - **Time Elapsed:** Very fast, almost as fast as DFS, because computing the heuristic is cheap.
   - **Number of Node Expansions:** Much more compared to level sum.
 - **A* Level Sum Heuristic:**